sorl/django-pgindex/README.rst

                 Vector(self.obj.content, weight='B'),
             )

-To search simply use the ``pgindex.search`` method wich returns a queryset from the ``pgindex.models.Index`` model::
+To search simply use the ``pgindex.helpers.search`` method which returns a queryset from the ``pgindex.models.Index`` model::

     from pgindex.helpers import search